 To put it another way, in-app subscriptions are a type of in-app purchase with access to premium content granted only for the duration of the subscription.
 Once users stop subscribing, they revert back to a freemium account without any of the perks they used to benefit from.

-Benefits of in-app subscription
+Benefits of in-app subscriptions

 A steady revenue stream